languages spoken in iran

 Old Age

-Firstly, there are four languages including Old Persian, Avestan, Median, and Scythian.
+Firstly, there are four languages: Old Persian, Avestan, Median, and Scythian.
 Old Persian was introduced in the 5th to 6th centuries B.C. in the Fars region.
 Persian tribes speak it.
 It was one of the official languages of the Achaemenid Empire, along with Akkadian, Elamite, and Aramaic.
 Belonging to the southwestern group, it has an inflected grammar structure.
 Avestan was introduced in the period between 1500 and 500 BC.
 Its writing system includes 51 letters.
 The native speakers of Avestan lived sometime between the second half of the 2nd millennium and the early half of the 1st mil.
 BC.

 Median has the same era of discovery as Avestan.
 It was the language of Median tribes.
 No one knows about the grammatical structure of Median.
-As for the Scythian language, it was discovered in the mid of 1st millennium B.C.
+As for the Scythian language, it was discovered in the middle of the 1st millennium B.C.
 The native speakers of this language belong to the Scythian tribe.
 There are no traces of its written records.

 Middle Age